-Some students may be approved for extended testing time by Access.
-Exams with extended time are usually taken in the Access Testing Center.
+Some students may be approved for an alternative testing environment or extended testing time accommodation by Access.
+Exams with these accommodations are usually taken in the Access Testing Center.
+Students approved for such an accommodation are responsible for adhering to Access and instructor policies in order to use the accommodation.
 To use the Testing Center for this accommodation, students:

-- use the Accommodate Portal to request a Testing Center session by 4:30 p.m. at least two business days prior to the in-class exam date (e.g., by 4:30 p.m.
-Thursday for an exam scheduled the following Monday).
-Please see the "Testing" and "48-Hour Policy" sections on the Access website for more information.
-Requests received less than two business days prior to the exam may be declined by Access or the instructor. - schedule to take an exam in the Testing Center on the same day the exam is given in class.
+- use the Accommodate Portal to request a Testing Center session by 4:30 p.m. at least three working/business days prior to the in-class exam date (e.g., by 4:30 p.m.
+Wednesday for an exam scheduled the following Monday).
+Please see the "Testing" section on the Access website for more information.
+Requests received less than three working/business days prior to the exam may be declined by Access or the instructor.
+For convenience, students can submit their requests for all exams in the course beginning on the first day of class. - schedule to take an exam in the Testing Center on the same day the exam is given in class.
 Requests for a different day may be declined by the instructor.

-If a request to use this accommodation is declined because it is received less than two business days prior to an exam date or the request is for a different day than an exam is given in class, the student will take the exam at the scheduled time in class.
+If a request to use this accommodation is declined because it is received less than three working/business days prior to an exam date or the request is for a different day than an exam is given in class (i.e., the request creates an undue administrative burden), the student will take the exam at the scheduled time in class.